jonitram/soundboardbot/README.md

     $ brew install ffmpeg

-4. To set the bot up, run this command (requires python3.7 and pip):
+4. To set the bot up, run this command (requires python3.7 and pip3):

     $ sh setup.sh